 Probate refers to the legal process in which all assets of an estate are assessed and distributed to beneficiaries.
 A beneficiary is the person – or in some cases entity – who is identified as a recipient of the assets or property of an estate.
 Beneficiaries can be designated in the estate plan of a person, in their Last Will and Testament (Will) or in certain financial documents such as life insurance policies or banking accounts.

 When an individual passes away, their assets and properties must be transferred to new owners.
 If the person died with a Will, probate is the general administration of that will.
 If they died without a Will, the probate process is used to identify beneficiaries and distribute the asset according to state law.
-Probate is also used to pay any remaining debts or liabilities on a person’s estate.
+Probate is also used to pay any remaining debts or liabilities in a person’s estate.

 What Does the Probate Process Entail?